2mol/site/content/posts/replit-haskell.md

 - `text` and `bytestring` replace `String` as the proper way to do either user-readable strings or binary data respectively.
 - `mtl` is how [people cooler than me](https://www.parsonsmatt.org/2018/03/22/three_layer_haskell_cake.html) structure big-boy programs.
 - `template-haskell` is how you write Haskell that writes Haskell.
-- `filepath` and `directory` let you interact with the file system, which repl.it _totally let's you do_!
+- `filepath` and `directory` let you interact with the file system, which repl.it _totally lets you do_!

 That's it for now.
 It would be great to have more libraries of course.
 For example to have `wreq` to make network requests, or some sort of graphics package would go a long way to make more useful programs.
 With a bit of luck and enough interest I'm sure repl.it can be convinced to include more packages.
 For example, I asked them over [twitter](https://twitter.com/replit) if they could update GHC from 8.0.x to 8.6.3 in the next couple of months, and they literally did that within an afternoon.
 Amazing.